dusk-network/docs-public/src/content/docs/itn/node-running-guide.md

 description: "This guide outlines how to install the Dusk node and join ITN2"
 ---

-In this guide we’ll be using [DigitalOcean](https://www.digitalocean.com/) (DO) as our go-to [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server) (VPS) service.
+In this guide, we’ll be using [DigitalOcean](https://www.digitalocean.com/) (DO) as our go-to [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server) (VPS) service.
 The same can be replicated on Vultr, AWS, or any other cloud service.
 While it is also possible to run a node on home infrastructure, this guide will not deal with those types of setups.

 We work under the assumption that you’ve already created an account for your respective service, and provided it with a payment method.